Miguigg/Dossier/README.md

 Plus, you need and OAuth Client id, follow [this](https://www.plasmo.com/blog/posts/firebase-chrome-extension) tutorial to obtain one

-By defauld, the app wuill run on  http://localhost:5173/ To try the app you can use the following user:
+By defauld, the app wuill run on  http://localhost:5173/ To try the app you can create and register a new user from the register page

-- miguelgg1412@outlook.es
-- 1234Mgg*

 And the server will run on http://localhost:3000